sanic-org/sanic-guide/src/en/guide/how-to/tls.md

 If the client sends no SNI (Server Name Indication), the first certificate on the list will be used even though on the client browser it will likely fail with a TLS error due to name mismatch.
 To prevent this fallback and to cause immediate disconnection of clients without a known hostname, add `None` as the first entry on the list.

 ::: tip
-You may also use `None` in front of a single certificate if you do not wish to reveal your certificate, true hostname or site content to anyone connecting to the IP address.
+You may also use `None` in front of a single certificate if you do not wish to reveal your certificate, true hostname or site content to anyone connecting to the IP address instead of the proper DNS name.
 :::

 :--:1